loftuxab/alfresco-community-loftux/projects/installer/jboss/README_win.txt

   - for demo, choose default selected options
   - for non-English or non-West European languages, choose UTF8 Character set
   - install as a Windows service
+- Test MySQL is installed and running by opening a command prompt and entering:
+  'mysql -u root -p'
+- When prompted, give the password you set during installation.
+If no errors are reported, then it is installed and running.
+Enter 'quit' to exit.

 Install Alfresco JBoss Bundle